-Almost half of customers’ technical inquiries to market-leading CAD/CAM software developers, Vero, are now logged via an online Global Support Portal.
+Almost half of customers’ technical enquiries to market-leading CAD/CAM software developers, Vero, are now logged via an online Global Support Portal.

-Customers say there are three major benefits of logging their inquiries through the Portal instead of telephoning:
+Customers say there are three major benefits of logging their enquiries through the Portal instead of telephoning:

-- The ability to raize their questions outside the support service’s normal operating hours
+- The ability to raise their questions outside the support service’s normal operating hours

-- The history and current status of all their inquiries is available for viewing through the Portal
+- The history and current status of all their enquiries is available for viewing through the Portal

 - Access to knowledge-base articles which may contain the answer to their query without needing to speak to an engineer.